philvarner/old-possum/git/README.md

 `checkout` was a confusing command, an has now mostly been replaced by other commands.

-Instead of `git checkout -b some_branch`, use `git branch some-branch -u origin/some-branch`

 Instead of `git checkout some_branch`, use `git switch some-branch`

 Instead of `git checkout file_in_working_tree`, use `git restore file_in_working_tree`

+Instead of `git checkout -b some_branch`, use `git branch some-branch -u origin/some-branch` (but then have to sw into the branch)

+git br docs-itertools-examples
+git push -u origin docs-itertools-examples

 ### Forking a GitHub repo